ComNets-Bremen/ops-on-the-bench/README.md

 - Setup `REDIS` database
 - Setup back-end

-In the explanations below, we assume that the three parts are deplyed in three different Linux based computers with connectivity to each other.
+In the explanations below, we assume that the three parts are deplyed in three different Linux based computers (servers) with connectivity to each other.
 But, they may also be in one single computer.

 The OOTB platform is realized using the Python programmimg language.
 Therefore, for developing, setting up and finally, brining up the OOTB platform, Python must be available in all computers.
 All components have been tested on **Python 3**.

 ### Setup REDIS Database

 1. Install `Python` in a `Linux` based computer with network connectivity.